harshbhatt7585/autoRL/README.md

 # autoRL

-This repo is for autonomous research over RL environments runs over [`simverse`](https://github.com/harshbhatt7585/simverse).
+This repo is for autonomous research over RL environments that run atop [`simverse`](https://github.com/harshbhatt7585/simverse).

 I can build an RL environment and train it using a single `program.md` file.